queengooborg/Bambu-Lab-RFID-Tag-Guide/README.md

 For a description of the blocks of a Creality RFID tag, see [docs/CrealityRfid.md](./docs/CrealityRfid.md).

-An open-source standard proposal, OpenTag, is being incubated in this repository.
-For a description of the standard, see [docs/OpenTag.md](./docs/OpenTag.md).
+An open-source standard proposal, OpenTag, was previously being incubated in this repository.
+It has since moved to its own repository.
+For a description of the standard, see https://github.com/queengooborg/OpenTag.

 ## How do RFID tags work?